omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 - Don't perform complex calculations, for instance, loops inside loops.
 - Be carefu with JSON in large objects.
 - Don't use too complex **regular expressions**, for instance, nested quantifiers.

+#### **The event-driven architecture**

+In NodeJS there are special objects called **Event emitters** (instances of the `EventEmitter` class).
+These objects emit named events when important things happen (like a request hitting the server, or a timer expiring, or a file finished reading) in a Node application.
+These events can then be picked up by event listeners that we developers set up with callback functions.
+The event listeners will react to the named events by calling the callback functions we defined.

+> **_Note_** | The event emitter logic is called the **observer pattern** in JavaScript programming in general.
+It is a popular pattern with many use cases.
+The idea is that there is an **observer**, which is the event listener, that will observe the subject that is going to emit an event.
+The opposite of this pattern includes functions calling other functions.
+The benefit of this pattern is that everything is more **de-coupled**.
+Otherwise, for instance, functions from the `fs` module would call functions from the `http` module.
+Instead, these modules are de-coupled and self-contained, each emitting events that other functions even from other modules can respond to.
+The pattern also makes it easy to react to the same event multiple times.
+We would only have to set up multiple listeners.

 ## **Running JavaScript outside the browser**